rohit-thakur12/ml/_posts/2021-05-06-Tracking-Vaccination-Slots-Availability.md

 author: Rohit Thakur
 ---

-# Tracking Availability of Vaccination Slots using COWIN's API

 Everyone wants to be vaccinated against covid-19.
 The only problem being not enough vaccination slots available.
 With the population being in billions and the daily vaccination doses being barely 50, it almost seems impossible to get a slot.

 This is a guide on how to build an application that can automatically monitor COWIN for vaccination slots.